CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 God possesses all power in the heavens and on the earth.
 God has given the fullness of His authority and power to Christ.
 Jesus is King of kings and Lord of lords, both in the heavens and on the earth.

-And Jesus came and spake unto them, saying, All power [authority] is given unto me in heaven and in earth.
+And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 (Matthew 28:18)

 When the Servant of the Lord, Christ—Head and Body, ministers through the Spirit of God performing the will of God, then all authority and power in Heaven and on the earth is supporting the effort.

 First of all, we are called in righteousness.
 God will not work apart from righteousness.
 We receive imputed (ascribed) righteousness when we first accept Christ.
 Righteousness is assigned to us on the basis of the shed blood of the cross of Calvary.
-Then, as the Holy Spirit leads us in the conquest of our fleshly nature and self-will, righteousness is wrought in us—an actual, observable righteousness of deed, word, motive, and imagination.
+Then, as the Holy Spirit leads us in the conquest of our fleshly nature and self-will, righteousness is prepared in us—an actual, observable righteousness of deed, word, motive, and imagination.

 In the ultimate sense, all righteousness is imputed.
 God reserves the authority to determine who is righteous and who is not righteous.
 As we obey God, walking by faith in Him, He imputes righteousness to us.
 In the beginning our behavior is not according to God’s standards.
 Yet, God imputes righteousness to us because we have obeyed Him.
 Divine righteousness was obtained for us through the fact that the Lord Jesus died on the cross in our place.